non-existing-organization/github_repos_backup/README.md

 ## Roadmap

-* Add concurrency when iterating over the list of repos
 * Add the option to encrypt the zip file when compressed locally

 See the [open issues](https://github.com/non-existing-organization/github_repos_backup/issues) for a list of proposed features (and known issues).